andrew-novak/remote-server-manager/README.md

 Usage:

-- Make sure the remote user have correct permissions.
+- Make sure the remote user has correct permissions.
 - Run `npm i` and `npm start`.